Friday, March 16, 2012

 17.03.12.
 St Asaph St demolition site view: Serial quake trashed High St properties.
 2019.
 The area would be Salt District rebuilds

-Brickbat for CERA for issuing so many section 38's, demolition orders to owners of surrounding red zone bldgs in St Asaph St, Tuam St, High St, Manchester St. 2018-19.
-Some of the High St bldgs would be saved & refurbished, the area would be called Salt District.
+A brickbat for CERA for issuing so many section 38's: demolition-orders to owners of surrounding red-zone buildings in St Asaph St, Tuam St, High St, Manchester St. During 2018-19, some of the High St buildings would be saved & refurbished, the area would be called Salt District.

 17.03.12.
 St Asaph St view: McKenzie Willis demolition site view to Tuam St & red zone CBD.
 2019.
 The area would be Salt District